DanielGausi/AudioWerkzeugeBibliothek/README.md

 ## Important changes in version 2.0

 * Instead of a "super class" TGeneralAudioFile I use now a factory pattern.
 This has some effect on how you create instances of `TAudioFiles`, and how you access file-type-specific class methods.
-* The Constructor of the "File-Classes" does NOT automatically read information from the file any longer.
+* The constructor of the "File-Classes" does NOT automatically read information from the file any longer.
 This has to be done by `ReadfromFile(filename)`now.
 The reason for this change is, that some classes (= TMP3File) have now some options how exactly the information is gathered from the file.
-* The unit `MP3FileUtils.pas` was split into several units, and some "legacy" code from it has been removed (like the type `TMP3Error`).
+* The unit `MP3FileUtils.pas` was split into several units, and some legacy code from it has been removed (like the type `TMP3Error`).
 * Several changes in the usage of some classes.
 For example for the class `TMP3File`, there is now a property `TagsToBeWritten`, which is a set of `TMetaTag = (mt_Existing, mt_ID3v1, mt_ID3v2, mt_APE)`, defining which tags should be written when using `UpdatFile` .
 The former property of type `TTagWriteMode = (id3_both, id3_v1, id3_v2, id3_existing);` wasn't flexible enough to be extended to three different supported meta tags.

 ## General concept of this library